ahoward/kgb/README.md

 ```

 you can use kgb to easily transform these forms into a multi-step workflow
-based on each form's answer.  the 'on' method takes an event first parameter,
+based on each form's answer.  the 'on' method takes an event first argument,
-one of 'submit', 'show', or 'hide', and a second, data-kgb-key of the form.
+one of 'submit', 'show', or 'hide', and a second, the 'data-kgb-key' of the form.

-the callback will be pass the params of the flow, which are a hash of
+each callback will be passed the entire, accumulated, params of the flow,
-data-kgb-key mapping to the keys/values of that form.  note that the params
+which are a hash of 'data-kgb-key' mapping to the keys+values of that form.
+the submit callback should return the 'data-kgb-key' of the next form to show,
+and you can decide this based on arbitrary javascript code.

-object accumulates data under the data-kgb-keys, so if the the form above was
+note that the params object *accumulates* data under the 'data-kgb-key', so if
-configured like this:
+the the form above was configured like this:

 ```javascript